artman/Signals/README.md

 #### Replace NSNotificationCenter

-To replace global notifications via the NSNotificationCenter with Singals, just create a Singleton with a number of public signals that anybody can subscribe to or fire.
+To replace global notifications via the NSNotificationCenter with Signals, just create a Singleton with a number of public signals that anybody can subscribe to or fire.

 Installation
 ------------